University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 Given a base directory prefix (configured at build, e.g. `/tmp/job-`) the job 8451 would see the directories `/tmp/job-8451` and `/dev/shm/job-8451` created in the prolog.
 Optionally, a shared storage path (e.g. a directory on a Lustre filesystem) can be included which users can select via an salloc/srun/sbatch flag.
 Each job step will create a new mount namespace and bind-mount `/dev/shm/job-8451` as `/dev/shm`.

-The `TMPDIR` environment variable is always set to `/tmp` by this plugin.
 An arbitrary number of additional paths (typically `/tmp`, often additionally `/var/tmp`) will have directories created under `/dev/shm/job-8451` (e.g. `/dev/shm/job-8451/tmp` and `/dev/shm/job-8451/var_tmp`) to be bind-mounted in the job step.
 The paths are configured in the Slurm `plugstack.conf` record for this plugin:

 ```
 #